 Human remains found in search for missing Fort Hood private

-FORT HOOD, Texas (KWTX) – Human remains have been found in the search for missing Fort Hood Pfc.
+FORT HOOD, Texas (KWTX/Gray News) – Human remains have been found in the search for missing Fort Hood Pfc.
 Vanessa Guillen, 20, who disappeared without a trace more than two months ago.

 U.S. Army Criminal Investigation Command agents returned to “an area of interest” near the Leon River, CID Chief of Public Affairs Chris Grey said in a statement Tuesday.